 “This year our target was to collectively row 700 minutes - one minute for each of the 700 families that Shooting Star support” said UK Cares Champion, Sonia Gandhi.
 “We had a rowing machine in the hub, kindly provided by Nuffield Health Twickenham.
 By the end of the week, RXers collectively rowed 749 minutes.”

 Combined with the takings of a cake sales on RELX Cares Day, the team raised a total of £663 for Shooting Star.
 A separate raffle organised by our UK based international sales team generated £515 in ticket sales for UNICEF.
 And a Book Drive by our St Albans office collected almost 500 books for Oxfam and the St Albans Rennie Grove Hospice Care charity.
 One outstanding individual, Adam Ridway, contributed 362 books alone.
 Now that’s what we call dedication to the cause!

-UK based Global Marketing Manager Sarah Kitley-Spencer completed the 50K Thames Path Challenge in September to raise funds for the Royal Cornwall Hospital Trust.
+UK based Global Marketing Manager Sarah Kitley-Spencer used one of her paid RELX Cares days to complete the 50K Thames Path Challenge in September to raise funds for the Royal Cornwall Hospital Trust.
 Sarah’s grandmother Jean passed away at Treliske hospital during lockdown.
 “Sadly, we were not allowed to visit her to say goodbye, like many others who found themselves in the same very sad, frustrating position,” said Sarah.
 “Thankfully some lovely nurses were present at the time to hold her hand on her passing.”